Frequently Asked Questions

 Residents rotate in the PICU and NICU only during the second and third year.
 Residents in the PICU can expect to do one week of five consecutive night shifts per rotation as well as 24 hour weekend calls.
 Residents in the NICU do not do any nights, but will help cover the ward on the weekends.

 How many days of vacation do residents receive?

 Residents receive two two-week blocks.
 In addition to this, residents also have five days off during the winter holiday season.
 While the program does not guarantee that each resident's vacation choices will be granted, every attempt is made to accommodate one's request.
 In the past several years everyone has received at least one of their first two choices.

 Where do residents live?
 What is the quality of life?

 The Northern Virginia/Washington, DC, area offers many housing options, including urban apartments, suburban houses, and more rural areas.
 Most residents live within a 20-mile radius of the hospital.
 As the Inova Fairfax Medical Campus is located near the Capital beltway (I-495), the hospital is accessible from all directions.
 Northern Virginia continues to experience explosive growth, partly as result of the thriving computer/technology economy.
 Fairfax County also boasts one of the finest public school systems in the nation and is an excellent place to raise a family.

 What do residents do during their time off?

-Residents get together at least monthly for happy hour, with a multitude of informal events happening weekly.
-Annual traditions include a resident-only-retreat, senior resident boat cruise, annual softball, volleyball and bowling games, as well as monthly residents-vs-attendings basketball games.
+Residents get together frequently for happy hours, with a multitude of informal events happening weekly.
+Annual traditions include a resident-only-retreat, senior resident boat cruise and annual bowling games.